Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Change 'open resolver' for 'public resolver'
 * Minor editorial changes
 * Remove recommendation to run a separate TLS 1.3 service
-* Move TLSA to purely a optimisation in Section 5.2.1
+* Move TLSA to purely a optimization in Section 5.2.1
 * Update reference on minimal DoH headers.
 * Add reference on user switching provider after service issues in Section 5.1.4
 * Add text in Section 5.1.6 on impact on operators.